-This is a curated list of the most noteworthy adventures or challenges I have undertaken, in decreasing order of epicness.
+This is a list of the most noteworthy adventures or challenges I have undertaken, in decreasing order of epicness.
 Often epic means ridiculously hard; other times it means most memorable or interesting.

 Remarkably, in 2012 Adventure Journal rated the Tour Divide and the Furnace Creek 508 as the two most difficult races of any sport in the world.

 The granddaddy of all cross-country bikepacking races.
 I was one of the original eight finishers of this storied Canada-to-Mexico MTB race.

 The Furnace Creek 508 is the original qualifier for the Race Across America.
 I entered the Classic Bike (1983 technology) division and set an age group record upon finishing.

 Yes, a fully accredited Master of Business Administration from a respected institution.
 I did it, and so can you!
 Here's how.